emmt/TiPi/docs/tpp.md

 * `--`: Indicate the end of the options.

-Some options are clearly targeted at Java code, but `tpp` can be applied to other programming languages.
+Some options are clearly targeted at Java code, but TPP can be applied to other programming languages.